dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/auxiliary-api/dceframe.md

 ## pixelFormat

 The property stores the pixel format of the image.
 The property value is one of the Enumeration value of `ImagePixelFormat`.
 Currently, the image output formats of `DCEFrame` are NV21 or ARGB_8888.
+View more in Dynamsoft Barcode Reader Enumeration [`ImagePixelFormat`]({{site.barcode-enum}}other-enums.html#imagepixelformat)

 ```objectivec
 NSInteger pixelFormat